 The header navigation bar is the first place your customer looks.
-It should contain the most important and most frequently used links.
-As per our article on design psychology, it’s an important entry point that sets the tone for the rest of the visit.
+It contains the most important and frequently used links.
+As per our design psychology article, it’s an important entry point which sets the tone for the rest of the visit.

 Logo / home button

-Visitors expect the first item on the header to be site logo with a link that takes you back to the home page.
+Visitors expect the first item on the header to be the site logo with a link back to the home page.

 Test 1 : Clicking the logo returns you to the homepage.

 Visitors want to easily navigate to relevant categories and products.
-In the header, you’d expect at least a primary set of category links, and for e-Commerce website with large ranges secondary and even tertiary category links sitting below those.
+In the header, you need at least a primary set of category links, and for e-Commerce websites with large ranges secondary and even tertiary category links.

 So, for example, sites like The Iconic have :-

-- primary categories based on the customer like Women / Men / Kids.
+- primary categories – Women / Men / Kids.

-- secondary categories like Clothing / Shoes / Accessories.
+- secondary categories – Clothing / Shoes / Accessories.

-- tertiary categories like Activewear / Coats and Jackets / Jeans.
+- tertiary categories – Activewear / Coats and Jackets / Jeans and many more.

-(see also our article on online fashion shopping for more on The Iconic shopping experience).
+(see our online fashion shopping article for more on The Iconic).